-Apart from having ruminant compartments’, cows also have a unique mouth construction and an equally unique set of teeth.
-Cows are herbivores making it essential for them to consume large amounts of fiber, which they derive from grazing.
+Besides having ruminant compartments’, cows also have a unique mouth construction and an equally unique set of teeth.
+Cows are herbivores making it essential to consume large amounts of fiber, which they derive from grazing.

-Containing a total of 32 teeth, their mouths feature two canines and six incisors.
+Containing 32 teeth, their mouths feature two canines and six incisors.
 The canines on the bottom front are combined with a dental pad atop the cow’s mouth.

 Their mouths enable them to consume large amounts of grass at once.
-The canines in their mouths perform quite similar to incisors when it comes to cutting through the grass.
+The canines in their mouths perform pretty similar to incisors when cutting through the grass.
 A large gap separates the front teeth.
 This gap and the dental pad present in the cow’s mouth enable the cows to grind the grass from side to side.

 Usually, cows graze and get full at the same time.
 They follow this by lying around.
-It’s only later on that they begin chewing the grass that they swallowed.
-When the grass enters the cow’s stomach, each compartment plays its own role in the digestion of the grass.
+It’s only later that they begin chewing the grass they swallowed.
+When the grass enters the cow’s stomach, each compartment plays its role in the digestion of the grass.

 Cows swallow the grass whole until the rumen is filled.
 After the rumen, the grass then travels to the reticulum.
-Once the food reaches these first two chambers of the stomach, the partially chewed grass sits in these compartments that work as storage vats.
+Once the food reaches these first two stomach chambers, the partially chewed grass sits in these compartments that work as storage vats.

 When some portion of the grass is partially digested, this then travels to the reticulum.
-In the reticulum, this is where the cows regurgitate the grass matter from the rumen and start chewing it all over again.
+In the reticulum, the cows regurgitate the grass from the rumen and start chewing it again.
 This action is also known as chewing the cud.

-Once the first two compartments work their part, and the chewing action breaks down the food into tiny pieces, the food is passed to the omasum and abomasum for further digestion.
+Once the first two compartments work and the chewing action breaks down the food into tiny pieces, the food is passed to the omasum and abomasum for further digestion.

 Compartments Of A Cows Stomach

-The very first and the largest compartment of the cow’s stomach is known as the rumen.
-At any given time, the rumen can hold up to a surprising 50 gallons of half-digested food.
-It contains lots of enzymes that break down the hard food bits and cellulose.
-The rumen also acts like a huge tank filled with a vast bacterial population and food.
-It is a vast fermentation vat that has about 200 different bacteria and 20 varieties of protozoa.
+The first and the largest compartment of the cow’s stomach is known as the rumen.
+The rumen can hold up to a surprising 50 gallons of half-digested food at any given time.
+It contains many enzymes that break down the complex food bits and cellulose.
+The rumen also acts like a giant tank filled with a vast bacterial population and food.
+It is an enormous fermentation vat that has about 200 different bacteria and 20 varieties of protozoa.

 The next part of the stomach is known as the reticulum.
-Also known as the ‘hardware’ stomach, the reticulum also contains bacteria.
-This also allows the cow to regurgitate the food and chew it all over again.
+Also known as the ‘hardware’ stomach, the reticulum contains bacteria.
+This also allows the cow to regurgitate the food and chew it again.

 The rumen and reticulum serve separate functions.
 The reticulum does not contain any acid, which prevents the food from having a bad taste when the cow regurgitates its food.